Quansight/qpub/src/qpub/templates/readme.md

 ## packaging

-packaging conventions in python are in are flux, `qpub` helps manage the transition between configurations by encoding multiple standards into its inference engine.
+Packaging conventions in python are in are flux, `qpub` helps manage the transition between configurations by encoding multiple standards into its inference engine.

 ### pyproject